WDI-Library/HTML/README.md

-# HTML & CSS
+# HTML
-An introduction to HTML and CSS for use on the GA Web Development Immersive course.
+An introduction to HTML for use on the GA Web Development Immersive course.